 Good start!
 Bottled water can produce up to 1.5 million tons of plastic waste per

 year.
 But giving up your bottled water addiction can be just as difficult as quitting

 smoking or losing weight.
 Here are a few ways to wean yourself off the bottle for good.

 1. Tap that Tap

-Many people consider bottled water to be a healthier alternative to tap water, but that's actually a myth.
+Many people consider bottled water to be a healthier alternative to tap water but that's actually a myth.
 Drinking tap water is completely safe.
 In fact, several popular brands are actually just purified tap water.
 To get the bottled water taste without the bottled water waste, invest in a cheap water filter.
 You can get a filtered water pitcher or one that fits on your tap for under $30.
-And you won't be paying extra for something you had all along.
+Bonus - you won't be paying extra for something you had all along.

 2. Get It to Go

 Yes, bottled water is very convenient and lets face it, you don't want to haul a